Natural Environment

 5% rock and rubble

-The Kalkalpen National Park was founded in 1997 and was Austria’s first World Heritage Site, with the wilderness area of Dürrenstein.
+The Kalkalpen National Park was founded in 1997 and was Austria’s first World Heritage Site, together with the wilderness area of Dürrenstein.

 The only lynx population in the Austrian Alps lives in the forests of the Limestone Alps.